xlnsresearch/xlns/docs/source/xlnstorch/lnstensors.rst

 .. currentmodule:: xlnstorch
+.. automodule:: xlnstorch

 .. _lnstensor-doc:

 xlnstorch.LNSTensor
 ===================

-A :class:`xlnstorch.LNSTensor` is a wrapper for a :class:`torch.Tensor` that stores an 'internal representation' Tensor object along with an LNS base.
+An :class:`xlnstorch.LNSTensor` is a wrapper for a :class:`torch.Tensor` that stores an 'internal representation' Tensor object along with an LNS base.